5 Main Reasons Why is Cremation Becoming More Popular in Australia

 - Look for an eco-friendly urn made from recycled materials.
 Talk to your cremation professional about these options.

-- Consider contributing your cremated remains toward completion of a coral reef.
+- Consider contributing your cremated remains toward the completion of a coral reef.

 4. Cremation Offers Flexibility